Amphimachairodus: Paleoecology

-In the Djurab desert in northern Chad, A. kabir co-existed with fellow machairodonts Lokotunjailurus, Tchadailurus and early representatives of the genus Megantereon.
+In the Djurab desert in northern Chad, A. kabir co-existed with fellow machairodonts Lokotunjailurus, Tchadailurus and early representatives of the genera Dinofelis and Megantereon.
 In addition, animals such as crocodiles, three-toed horses, fish, monkeys, hippos, aardvarks, turtles, rodents, giraffes, snakes, antelopes, pigs, mongooses, foxes, hyenas, otters, honey badgers and the hominid Sahelanthropus dwelled here, providing ample food.
 Based on these and other fossils, it is theorized that the Djurab was once the shore of a lake, generally forested close to the shore with savannah-like areas some distance away.
 The great number of cat species in the environment indicates that there was significant prey and available niches for multiple species of large felids to coexist.
 Due to its large size, A. kabir probably predated upon anthracotheriids such as Libycosaurus and subadult individuals of hippopotamids and proboscideans.
 A. kabir was also found in Langebaanweg of South Africa suggesting a pan-African distribution for the species.
 Within Langebaanweg, it would've coexisted with machairodonts like as Dinofelis, Yoshi, and Lokotunjailurus, mustelids like Sivaonyx and Plesiogulo, the bear Agriotherium, the hyena Hyaenictis, and the canid Eucyon.